A simple, fresh vegan ricotta cheese recipe with a fresh, thick, and creamy texture and tiny granules of curds like classic milk-based recipes!

 How to make vegan ricotta?

-There are many ways to make vegan ricotta recipe including nut-free tofu ricotta cheese or cashew ricotta cheese.
+There are many ways to make vegan ricotta recipes, including nut-free tofu ricotta cheese or cashew ricotta cheese.
 Here I am sharing an almond ricotta cheese recipe that tastes like the real thing.

 Step 1: using white, slivered almonds